SheebaR/Clock/README.md

 # Clock
-a project that displays time with graphics
+a project that displays time with great styling